-- Actions from the Vision Plan that have not yet been implemented; - Recommendations from stakeholders about current needs; - Recommendations from the Vision Plan Summary Papers about trends and needs; and - Results of the Brewster's Next Steps survey gauging public support for individual actions.
+• Actions from the Vision Plan that have not yet been implemented;

+- Recommendations from stakeholders about current needs: - Recommendations from the Vision Plan Summary Papers about trends and needs; and - Results of the Brewster's Next Steps survey gauging public support for individual actions.

-Among other input, the Action Plan was reviewed by Town staff and local organizations to assess the accuracy, relevancy, and feasibility in implementing each action, and the VPC revised the Plan based on input received.
-As part of this process, the VPC held an interactive workshop with Town staff, Board and Committee chairs and representatives of local organizations in Summer 2022 on the first draft of the Action Plan.
+As the final phase of Action Plan development, the draft list of actions was reviewed and refined by workshops of key Town Departments and local organizations to assess the accuracy, relevancy, and feasibility in implementing each action.
 This vital part of the process helped ensure the ability, capacity, and commitment to implement the Action Plan and is subject to future adjustments that will make the LCP a "living" plan.